-Eventually you will break negative habits and establish new habits in your subconscious.
+Eventually, you will break negative habits and establish new habits in your subconscious.
 Soon it will feel so icky and negative to ever look into the mirror again and criticize yourself that you will cease to do it.
-It just won’t come natural to you anymore.
-You will cease to do it for no other reason than you made the conscious choice to feel good and love your Self!
+It just won’t come naturally to you anymore.
+You will cease to do it for no other reason than you made the conscious choice to feel good and love yourself!
 When you are feeling good because you CHOOSE to feel good, you take back your power over your own health and life experience.

 Find every opportunity to love your strong, beautiful, healthy body TODAY!